Explain Everything About The Char Dham Yatra Uttarakhand

 Q. Why is Kedarnath Shivling different?

-As the story of the Pandavas goes where they seek Lord Shiva’s forgiveness, but he takes the form of a bull, and when Bhim tries to catch the bull’s tail, Shiva disappears and then reappears in five parts in five different places.
-The part that reappears in Kedarnath was the hump of the bull and that is the reason why the shivling is in the form of a bull’s hump.Thus, Kedarnath Shivling is different from other Shivlings.
+According to the story of the Pandavas, they sought Lord Shiva’s forgiveness, who took the form of a bull.
+When Bhim attempted to catch the bull by its tail, Shiva disappeared and then reappeared in five parts at five different locations.
+The part that reappeared in Kedarnath was the bull's hump, which is why the Shivling there is shaped like a bull's hump.
+Consequently, the Kedarnath Shivling is distinct from other Shivlings.

-Q. Which Chardham should one visit first?
+Q. Which of the Chardham sites should I visit first?

-Q. What is inside Badrinath Temple?
+Q. What can I see inside Badrinath Temple?

 Q. Who established Chardham?
-How was Chardham started?

 Q. Which God's idol is placed in the Badrinath Temple?